vankor/self-driving-car/CarND-Traffic-Sign-Classifier-Project/README.md

 As we can see above the model is quite certain of its predictions.
 In most cases the single class takes totally leadership.
 There was some uncertainity for case 1 and case 4.
 - Traffic sign in case 4 (Roundabout mandatory) realy has some patterns of "Turn left ahead" sign (left arrow).
 - Also, traffic sign in case 1 (Children crossing) realy has some elements of "Slippery road" sign (childrens shapes are quite similar to two paralel zigzag lines :)).
+- In case 8 model is confused with snow on the traffic sign and missed, it has classified a sign like something between "Double curve" and "Slippery road"